google/js-green-licenses/README.md

 ];
 ```

-You can also whitelist some npm packages and they will be considered "green"
+You can also allowlist some npm packages and they will be considered "green"
 even when they have non-green licenses or no licenses.
 It's useful when
 `jsgl` is unable to verify the validness of a certain package's license for
 some reason.
 For example, when a package doesn't specify its license in its
 `package.json` but has a separate `LICENSE` file, `jsgl` can't verify that.
-You can whitelist that package to make `jsgl` not complain about that
+You can allowlist that package to make `jsgl` not complain about that
 package.

 A typical configuration file looks like this: